John Towneley (politician): Personal life

 Although three of Towneley's daughters married, no children were produced from any of these marriages.
+His widow died in London on 8 April 1900.

 He kept a townhouse on Eaton Place off Eaton Square in the Belgravia area of London.
 In 1860 he was a member of the Travellers and White's Gentlemen's clubs.

 St Mary's Church in Burnley, showing the Towneley Chapel extension.

 John also inherited the Towneley estates, including the Lordship of Bowland, in 1876 from his brother Charles.
 As John's only son Richard died before he did, it became necessary to divide the estate between the seven daughters of the two men, requiring a private act of Parliament, the Towneley Estates Act 1885 (48 & 49 Vict. c.
 5 Pr.)

 Memorial

 The Towneley Chapel was added to the church of St Mary of the Assumption, Burnley, as a memorial to John and his son Richard.
 It was dedicated to Our Lady of the Angels, which seems to relate to Towneley’s daughter Mary, who had taken the name ‘Sister Marie des Saints Anges’ when she became a nun.
 It was officially opened on 5 October 1879.